Skip to content

 6. The buyer has the home inspected, if desired.

 As a home buyer, you have the option of hiring your own inspector to perform a more detailed inspection of the property.
-This is separate from the basic property inspection that’s “built into” the appraisal, as outlined above.
+This is separate from the basic property inspection that’s “built into” the appraisal and mentioned above.

 7. The underwriting process begins.

 During the FHA loan process, the mortgage underwriter might need to request additional information from the borrower.
-For instance, he or she might need a letter of explanation for a specific financial transaction, a recent change of employment, etc.
+For instance, they might need a letter of explanation for a specific bank transaction, a change of employment, etc.

-8. The buyer completes the closing process and becomes a homeowner!
+8. The buyer completes the closing and becomes a homeowner.

 From the borrower’s standpoint, closing represents the final step in the FHA loan process.
-A lot happens during the closing, but most of it can be summed up in a single sentence: The home buyer / borrower will sign a lot of documents and pay whatever closing costs are due.
+During the closing, the home buyer / borrower will sign a lot of documents and pay whatever closing costs they owe.

 The closing costs for FHA loans are comparable to those applied to other types of mortgage loans.
 These costs can vary based on a number of factors, including whether or not the borrower uses mortgage discount points.